 Dining Plan: 1 Table Service

 Reputation: Mama Melrose’s gets mixed reviews.
 It is certainly not a great Italian restaurant, but it’s casual and fun which can be better than a stuffy fine dining affair.
 The flatbread pizzas are a safe bet, but the other entrées are a mixed bag.
 Service is hit or miss as well.
-It’s certainly better than Hollywood & Vine, but the 50’s Prime Time Café is probably a better option if you haven’t tried any of the sit-down restaurants at Hollywood Studios.
-If you’re in the mood for an Olive Garden like Italian meal then this should be an enjoyable experience.
-Just keep your expectations low and you should be impressed.
+It’s certainly better than Hollywood & Vine, but 50’s Prime Time Café is probably a better option if you haven’t tried any of the sit-down restaurants at Hollywood Studios.
+If you’re in the mood for an Olive Garden quality Italian meal then this should be an enjoyable experience.
+Just keep expectations low.